 Stand up paddle boarding is a fun way to explore Tivat Bay.
 It's easy to learn and you can stop to swim whenever you like.
 You can hire stand up paddle boards or combine stand up paddling with a cycling on the self-guided Kotor and Tivat by SUP and Cycle tour.

-Although it takes place outside of Tivat, the Blue Cave Kayak and Snorkel Adventure departs from Kotor and Tivat and is one of the most popular tours on the coast of Montenegro.
+Although it takes place outside of Tivat, the popular Blue Cave Kayak and Snorkel Adventure departs from Tivat and is a great way to see the Blue Cave.

 Tivat: What to See and Do in the Home of Flip-Flop LuxuryBoka Bay Day Cruise